JamesWenlock/AmbiVerbSC/README.md

 ### Installing

-AmbiVerbSC can be installed using the Quarks gui in supercollier.
+AmbiVerbSC can be installed using the Quarks GUI in SuperCollider.
 * Here's some more information on quarks and how to use them --> [Quarks Help](http://doc.sccode.org/Guides/UsingQuarks.html)

 ## Getting Started